Ostin-Oskarose/Ostin-Oskarose/README.md

 Full stack software developer

+### 💬 About Me

+- I love computers
+- I enjoy tinkering, programming and setting up technological things
+- I love music - creating and listening to it 😄

 <!--
 **Ostin-Oskarose/Ostin-Oskarose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.